With their long and curly coat, Texel guinea pigs are definitely one of the cutest and most unique guinea pig breeds you can own.

 Your guinea pig should be active and agile, and easily moving around their cage.

 A well-fed guinea pig will look healthy – you shouldn’t be able to feel their ribs or spine.

 They also shouldn’t be obese or have any lumps, bumps, or sores.

 Lastly, a guinea pig in good health will not have any breathing issues or dental problems.

 If you suspect your guinea pig is sick, then don’t hesitate to make a vet appointment to get them checked over.

-Texel guinea pigs are such an unique and striking breed of guinea pig, so I fully recommend getting a pair if you’re thinking of owning a guinea pig.
+Texel cavies are such a unique and striking breed of guinea pig, so I fully recommend getting a pair if you’re thinking of owning a guinea pig.

-Like with any pet, make sure your schedule aligns with the care needs of a Texel guinea pig.
+Like with any pet, make sure your schedule aligns with the Texel guinea pig care needs.